 The British School of Costa Rica is an independent day school offering academic levels from Early Years 1 (3 year-olds) up to Year 12 (12th Grade).

-MISSION STATEMENT: The British School of Costa Rica is dedicated to developing globally aware, bilingual, lifelong learners with the key skills and knowledge to fulfil their professional and personal potential.
+MISSION STATEMENT: The British School of Costa Rica is dedicated to developing globally aware, multilingual, lifelong learners with the key skills to fulfill their potential.

-Founded in 1981, the school is now : i) accredited by the New England Association of Schools and Colleges (NEASC); ii) recognized and authorized by the Costa Rican Ministry of Education (during sessions 126-84 and 24-92 of the Superior Council of Education); iii) a member of the International Baccalaureate Organization (Code No.0608); iv) Centre CR002 for the University of Cambridge IGCSE Examinations; v) licensed by the Duke of Edinburgh’s International Award Scheme; vi) the Costa Rican Centre for “Philosophy for Children” and vii) a Charter Member of the International Primary Curriculum programme.
+Founded in 1981, the school is now : i) accredited by the New England Association of Schools and Colleges (NEASC); ii) recognized and authorized by the Costa Rican Ministry of Education (during sessions 126-84 and 24-92 of the Superior Council of Education); iii) a member of the International Baccalaureate Organization (Code No.0608); iv) Centre CR002 for the University of Cambridge IGCSE Examinations; v) Centre CR001 for the University of Cambridge English Assessment Examinations (KET, PET, FCE, CAE, etc), vi) an authorised IELTS Testing Centre, vii) licensed by the Duke of Edinburgh’s International Award Scheme and viii) a Charter Member of the International Primary Curriculum programme.